Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Prepared triples

 \begin{proof} Since $[X,Y]=0$ the collinearity locus $\Col_U(X,Y)$ is $Y_t$-invariant.
 We deduce that $Y$ is tangent to $\mu^{-1}(c)$ at every point of $K_c$.
 The lemma clearly follows from the continuity of the vector field. \end{proof}

 Such a neighbourhood of $\Col_U(X,Y)$ is a neighbourhood of $K$ and $X$ does not vanish on its boundary.
-This allow us to construct from a counterexample $(U,X,Y)$ such as constructed in the previous paragraph a new counterexample $(U^{(2)},X^{(2)},Y)$ satisfying the second item of Definition \ref{d:prepared_triple}.
-Here again, one did not change $Y$ nor the collinearity locus.
+This allow us to construct from a counterexample $(U,X,Y)$ such as constructed in the previous paragraph a new counterexample $(U^{(2)},X^{(2)},Y)$ satisfying the first and the second item of Definition \ref{d:prepared_triple}.
+Here again, we did not change $Y$ nor the collinearity locus.